VictoriousVincent1/DriveWise/frontend/README.md

-# 🎨 Drive Wise Frontend
+# 🎨 DriveWise Frontend

 ## Next.js 15 + React 19 + TypeScript + Tailwind CSS

 ### Overview
-The frontend application for Drive Wise, built for the Toyota Financial Services hackathon.
+The frontend application for DriveWise, built for the Toyota Financial Services hackathon.
 Features a modern, responsive UI with real-time financial calculations and vehicle comparisons.

 ---